andreyvit/ATVersionKit/README.md

 # ATVersionKit

-Cocoa library for parsing and processing version numbers
+Cocoa library for parsing and processing version numbers.